bubdm/etlbox.docu/ETLBoxDocu/articles/connectors/syncing_merge.md

 As you can see, there is a difference between an update and an existing records that doesn't need to be updated.
 All records where the IdColumns match will be examined based on their value.
-All properties marked with the `CompareColumn` attribute are compared (using the underlying Equals() implementation).
+All properties marked with the `CompareColumn` attribute are compared.
 If one property/columns differs, the record will be marked to be updated.
 If they are all equal, the record won't be touched on the database and marked as 'E' (Existing).